 Here are the 8 most effective methods to evaluate your online training program:

 Online forums have the “fly on the wall” effect.
 You can see what your employees really think about the online training by monitoring their discussions.
 There is also the option to hold an online discussion for the sole purpose of gathering feedback.

 Give them a list of topics, questions, and materials in advance, so they can prepare.
 Then invite them to share their honest opinions and thoughts on how to improve your corporate eLearning program.
 Just make sure that you set some ground rules in advance.
 Otherwise, their conversation may veer off-topic and you won’t get the input you need to succeed.

 2. Online Training Simulations And Branching Scenarios

 If you’re working with a global team, on-the-job observations aren’t an option.
 However, you can still monitor your employees’ performance via online training simulations and branching scenarios.
-This gives you the opportunity to identify knowledge and skill gaps so that you can fine tune your training program.
+This gives you the opportunity to identify knowledge and skill gaps so that you can fine tune your training and development plan.

 Your LMS analytics can tell you how long it takes to complete the activity and their core competencies.
 As such, you have the ability to customize your online training courses to further improve your ROI.

 3. Online Focus Groups